agathis-project/agathis-project/AP-8/AP-8.md

 - admin decides about the new author and assign the rights to the repo.

-- author change is effective when the AP preamble is updated by author.
+- author change is effective when the author in the AP preamble is updated by admin

 ## 4. References

+- github pull request workflow
+- AP Review

 ## 5. License